 Adam says he is excited to use the E2 Fellowship to expand his research “around ways to develop energy systems that are just and democratic and, and to demonstrate the potential for the clean energy economy to create shared wealth for marginalized communities.”

 Adam Hasz is a Master in City Planning candidate at MIT.
 Most recently, Mr. Hasz directed the climate advocacy organization SustainUS and worked towards a net-zero emission goal within the Paris Agreement.

 Building an online cleantech marketplace

-Greg aims to develop an online cleantech marketplace for small commercial buildings, connecting eligible energy efficiency and distributed solar projects with qualified energy service contractors and crowd-sourced investment capital.
+Greg aims to develop an online cleantech marketplace for small commercial buildings, connecting eligible energy efficiency projects with qualified energy service contractors and crowd-sourced investment capital.
 His city-based approach will pilot in Boulder, CO.

 Greg says his project’s online marketplace “will streamline and scale clean energy projects in small commercial buildings – addressing the market barriers holding back this sector by connecting crowd-sourced equity with turnkey implementation.”

 Greg works within the Rocky Mountain Institute’s Buildings Practice.
 Before joining,, Greg worked in the commercial real estate industry in New York City.
 Most recently, he helped launch the U.S. real estate investing platform of Allianz, where he was responsible for evaluating acquisitions of office, retail, and multifamily.
 He earned a master’s degree from Harvard University’s Graduate School of Design, focusing on energy and environmental aspects of buildings.

 Genevieve’s project will survey the enrollment, graduation and employment rates of participants in clean energy job training programs in California, and apply this research for establishing such training programs in the greater South Los Angeles region where there is a significant lack of clean energy workforce development opportunities.